 This is a sexy website, there’s no denying it.
 From the very first look, you just want to click, explore and hang around.
 It’s ‘STICKY’ – the holy grail of web design.

 They have an Instagram feed on their home page which looks great.
 It shows the company is active and keeps their site fresh with no extra effort:

-The posts have fairly detailed descriptions which is great and there’s a link right there to book with Vantigo, using Peek.com‘s booking engine.
+The posts have fairly detailed descriptions which are great, and there’s a link right there to book with Vantigo using Peek(opens in a new tab)‘s booking engine.

 WHAT COULD BE IMPROVED